 Learn everything you need to know about the integrated Flipsnack statistics.

 With Flipsnack is easy to see how well your flipbooks are performing.
-You can keep track of different statistics for the entire workspace, publication, and for each individual page of that publication.
-Most reports can also be downloaded.
+Through our built-in tracking system, you can keep track of different statistics for the entire workspace, publication, and each individual page of that publication.

 Statistics are available with the Professional subscription and above.